 The safety and well-being of every student must be the first and foremost priority for all educators.
 Immediate action should be taken to bring the matter to the attention of the site administrator to protect any student from any situation which threatens the student's safety or well-being.
 For example, the school may initiate employee consequences, class changes, student safety plans, etc.

 This scenario may not involve "grooming" or adult sexual misconduct, but it may involve Code of Conduct with Students violation.
-Also, this scenario violates District policy regarding employee use of personal vehicles and having prior permission to transport students.

 Considerations